fw42/honeymap/README.md

 TODO
 ----
-* Marker hovers dont work when animation is in progress
 * Make maximal number of visible markers configurable by user
 * "Replay" feature (load last x hours from server)
 * More color levels for color scaling of regions